emilypmendez/learn-more-about-js-engines/README.md

 ** Paying it Forward
-All credits and kudos to [a0viedo]: http://github.com/a0viedo for creating this magnificent resource list of demystifying the elusive concepts of "JS Engines".
+All credits and kudos to user [a0viedo][a0viedo] for creating this magnificent resource list of demystifying the elusive concepts of "JS Engines".
 ---

 This is a list of resources I used to learn about virtual machines in general, from an architecture point of view to optimizations and garbage collection strategies.
 I've also put together some parts into a talk format, you can see the slides [here][slides].